sorokina-ea/jenkins_terraform_ansible/README.md

 ```

 Now you could use your new Jenkins!
+Please use Application Load Balancer DNS name, it appears in terraform output.
+Or you can find it in your AWS console.

+Go though default installation steps and enjoy your new Jenkins CI\CD installation!

 # Terraform structure
 ```
 terraform
+|-- alb.tf         # Application Load Balancer configuration with dependencies
 |-- data.tf        # data sources
 |-- main.tf        # contain general infrastructure description
 |-- output.tf      # contain variables, that will be printed as an output
 |-- variables.tf   # define all required variables with description and default values
+|-- vpc.tf         # configure custom VPC, 2 public and 1 private subnet, routes, internet gateway and NAT instance

 ```
 ### General